alphagov/inside-government-admin-guide/first-steps/support-from-GDS.md

 * create new organisations or ministerial roles
 * create worldwide organisations

-You can also tell us about your needs for Publisher:
+You can also tell us about your needs for Publisher, or report problems like:

-* tell us about new user needs that current formats don't accommodate
+* new user needs that current formats don't accommodate
-* request new features
+* new features
-* report bugs or issues
+* bugs or issues
-* request analytics reports
+* analytics reports
 * general feedback

 Basically, anything which you think requires an action on our part should be raised through that form.